Big Boi & Sleepy Brown Stop By ‘The Tonight Show’ To Perform “We The Ones” With Killer Mike & Big Rube [Video]

 Earlier this week, Big Boi and Sleepy Brown stopped by The Tonight Show for a special performance.

-The pair performed on the late night show along with some help from their frequent collaborators, Killer Mike and Big Rube, who joined the party toward the end of the track.
+The pair performed on the late-night show along with some help from their frequent collaborators, Killer Mike and Big Rube, who joined the party toward the end of the track.
 For the appearance, the duo rocked matching “‘Kast” sweatshirts that read, “Atlanta” down the sleeves, representing the city that raised them.
 Their song, “We The Ones,” originally appeared on the 2017 Organized Noize EP, but just received this special remix back in October.

 “We the Ones” was also featured on the second edition of the Good Music to Avert the Collapse of American Democracy compilation.
 “In a time of so much despair we wanted to give the people a little light to live to,” Big Boi said of the remix in a statement.